recp/cglm/docs/source/affine-post.rst

 3D Affine Transforms (post)
 ================================================================================

-Post transfrom functions are similar to pre transform functions except order of application is reversed.
+Post transform functions are similar to pre transform functions except order of application is reversed.
-Post transform functions are applied after the object is transformed with given (model matrix) transfrom.
+Post transform functions are applied after the object is transformed with given (model matrix) transform.

-Ther are named af

 Table of contents (click to go):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~